jacek-kozakowski/spring-boot-note-sharing/README.md

 # NotEx - Note exchange platform

+## Why NotEx?

+I feel like there aren't too many platforms that allow students to exchange notes.
 My idea was to create a web app for students to exchange notes by posting them on a platform for everybody else to access.

+## What is NotEx?
-The app allows users to **post their notes** and attach images and files and share them with other users.
+NotEx app allows users to **post their notes** and attach images and files and share them with other users.
 Notes can be summarized and translated using AI.
-Translations and summaries are cached, which prevents extensive use of tokens.
-Users can update and delete their notes.
-Users can also create, delete and update groups.
+Translations and summaries are cached and rate limited, which prevents extensive use of tokens.
+Users can update and delete their notes and also create, delete and update groups.
 Users can exchange messages with other users in groups.

 **I focused on the backend side of the project**.
-The frontend was implemented to showcase my backend project.
-Frontend was created with the help of AI and doesn't represent my frontend development skills.
+The frontend was implemented to showcase my backend project, and it was created with the help of AI.
+It doesn't represent my frontend development skills.

-If you wish to test the backend part of the project without using the frontend, you can use tools like Postman or curl to interact with the API endpoints. **Backend has its own docker-compose file** and [README](backend/README.md) file with instructions on how to run it.
+If you wish to test the backend part of the project without using the frontend, you can use tools like Postman or curl to interact with the API endpoints.
+**Backend has its own docker-compose file** and [README](backend/README.md) file with instructions on how to run it.

 I suggest you use the full stack setup to run the project with Docker.
-It makes it easier to test the backend.
+It makes it easier to test the backend functionality.

 ---